-CLASSROOM ASSISTANTS
+TEACHING ASSISTANTS

-Classroom Assistants have proved to be invaluable in their support of the teacher.
-They are given training equivalent to Level 3 NVQ.

-Classroom Assistants are on duty from 8.45 and have timetabled duties at break times.
+Teaching Assistants have proved to be invaluable in their support of the teacher.
+They are on duty from 8:45 (Juniors) and 8:50 (Infants) and have timetabled duties at break times.

-All activities undertaken by the Classroom Assistants are under the supervision of the class teacher who plans, monitors and assesses the work.
+All activities undertaken by the Teaching Assistants are under the supervision of the class teacher who plans, monitors and assesses the work.